 Also, pay attention to the bag's label.
 How much selenium does a serving of Brazil nuts provide?
-Too much of a good thing can definitely be bad, so the recommended amount is fifty five micrograms a day, and the absolute maximum is four hundred micrograms per day.
+Too much of a good thing can definitely be bad, so the recommended amount is fifty-five micrograms a day, and the absolute maximum is four hundred micrograms per day.

 Selenium as an Antioxidant

 Because selenium is an antioxidant, selenium could reduce the oxidative stress that becomes higher during pregnancy.
-This stress is caused by an increase of metabolic demand from the mother that is required for the production of energy.
+This stress is caused by an increase in metabolic demand from the mother that is required for the production of energy.
 The high level of reactive oxygen that forms could lead to devastating effects on normal functions of the cell, especially on the development of the embryo.

 Selenium Thoughts in Regards to TTC

 Ultimately, supplementing one's diet with selenium from Brazil nuts can have a positive significance for a man and woman who are trying to conceive, but its ingestion must be limited as an overdose could have fatal consequences.